-When painting kitchen cabinets, use a paint that is durable enough to withstand heavy use causing oil, grease, fingerprints and even scratches or mold.
+All the paint finishes vary somewhat in their durability and ease of cleaning.
+When painting outdated kitchen cabinets, use a paint that is durable enough to withstand the oil, grease, fingerprints and even scratches or mold common in kitchens.
 Satin finishes are long-lasting and highly durable for high-traffic areas, but they don't hold up quite as well as semi-gloss against mold and mildew.
-That's why semi-gloss is often recommended for cabinets in high-moisture environments such as kitchens.
+For that reason, semi-gloss is often recommended for cabinets in high-moisture environments such as kitchens.

 Application and Appearance

-Both satin and semi-gloss paints are easy to apply to cabinets.
+Both satin and semi-gloss paints are easy to apply to cabinets when painting a kitchen.
 Since semi-gloss finishes amplify imperfections, however, cabinets that have not been properly sanded might show imperfections that a satin finish would hide.
-Semi-gloss finishes also will show brush strokes or drips easier than satin finishes.
-Therefore, when applying a semi-gloss paint, use even brush strokes and apply each coat lightly, rather than using a heavy amount of paint on one coat.
+Semi-gloss finishes will also show brushstrokes or drips easier than satin finishes.
+Therefore, when applying a semi-gloss paint, use even brushstrokes and apply each coat lightly, rather than using a heavy amount of paint on one coat.

 Shailynn Krow began writing professionally in 2002.
 She has contributed articles on food, weddings, travel, human resources/management and parenting to numerous online and offline publications.
 Krow holds a Bachelor of Science in psychology from the University of California, Los Angeles and an Associate of Science in pastry arts from the International Culinary Institute of America.